semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 * Buildkite

 1. Create an account.
-2. Click Projects > Scan New Project > Run Scan in CI.
+2. Click **Projects > Scan New Project > Run Scan in CI**.
 3. Select your provider from the menu.
 4. Follow the steps outlined in the page.

 ### Other CI providers (supported through environment variables)

+TODO
+1. Generate a Semgrep App token.
+2. Add this token as a credential, secret,
+3. Add the `semgrep ci` command to your CI provider's configuration file.
+3. Test that...

 ## Refining Semgrep App and your CI job parameters